Vegetarian Rice with Lentils, Raisins & Chopped Salad, Persian-Style

-My dad didn’t eat meat and as children we wouldn’t eat onions so my mum made the dish without meat but always with plenty of the family’s favourite chopped tomato and cucumber salad.
-Now that I think I realise it was a much healthier choice.
+My dad didn’t eat meat and as children we wouldn’t eat onions so my mum left the meat and onions out but she always served it with plenty of the family’s favourite chopped tomato and cucumber salad.
+Now that I think I realise it had been a much healthier choice.

 On the table there was always soft fresh herbs (tarragon, mint, parsley, coriander, chives, spring onions, radishes) from which we picked what we liked to eat with our rice.
 Serving only one or two of your favourite herbs, chopped or whole, is a good way to add flavour and nutrition to your meals like in the recipe here.

-Fermented vegetable pickles (shūr) and vinegary relishes (torshī) were the usuals on the table too.
+Fermented vegetable pickles (shoor) and vinegary relishes (torshi) were the usuals on the table too.
 My mum made loads.
-Its actually the time of the year I always make my own.
-Lots of nice vegetables and fruit to pick from.
+It’s actually the time of year I always make my own.
+Lots of nice vegetables and fruit to pick from in autumn.
 I need to get to work!
 If you like trying new things you can give a try to my Spicy Persian Pickles recipe (Torshi bandari).
 It will be perfect with the lentil rice.

-I like to make this dish with tiny raisins (currants) because they taste a bit sweet and sour but regular raisins are fine to use.
+I like to make this dish with tiny raisins (currants) because they taste a bit sweet and sour but regular raisins are fine to use too.
 To make the currants taste even better I sauté them briefly in butter or oil until they are shiny.

 To serve four you will need the following ingredients: